brycecherry75/ADF4355/README.md

 Please note that you should install the provided BigNumber library in your Arduino library directory.

-Default settings which may need to be changed as required BEFORE execution of ADF4355 library functions (defaults listed):
+Default settings which may need to be changed as required BEFORE execution of ADF4355 library functions:

-MUX logic level (Register 4/Bit 8 = 1): 3.3V level
+MUX logic level (Register 4/Bit 8): 3.3V level (1 - default), 1.8V level (0)

-Phase Detector Polarity (Register 4/Bit 6 = 1): Negative (passive or noninverting active loop filter)
+Phase Detector Polarity (Register 4/Bit 6): Negative (passive or noninverting active loop filter) (1 - default), Postive (inverting active loop filter) (0)

+Certain RF output circuitry and/or board layouts may result in issues with harmonics when tuned to an RF frequency below 200-250 MHz - a frequency counter can display a harmonic frequency under these conditions.

 Error codes: